JuliaGtk/Gtk4.jl/docs/src/manual/methods.md

 ## Constructors

 Constructor methods in `G_` are treated a little differently.
-They are named according to GObject_constructor_name, as in the following table:
+They are named according to `GObject_$constructor_name`, as in the following table:

 | C function | Gtk4.G_ Julia method | Comments |
 | :--- | :--- | :--- |